ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ## Distributed Logging
-Ballerina distributed logging and analysis is supported by Elastic Stack.
-Ballerina has a log module for logging in to the console.
+In Ballerina, distributed logging and analysis is supported by Elastic Stack.
+Ballerina has a log module for logging to the console.
 In order to monitor the logs, the Ballerina standard output needs to be redirected to a file.

 This can be done by running the Ballerina service as below.